-- ➤ Complete a daily health check before coming to school.
+- Complete a daily health check before coming to school.
 If you identify COVID-19 symptoms, stay home and contact your healthcare provider.
-Use the Symptom Screening Tool. - ➤ If you develop COVID-19 symptoms while at Clarion County Career Center, notify your instructor immediately. - Wear a face covering, which completely covers your nose and mouth, at all times while at school, unless a medical condition exists. - Wash your hands or use hand sanitizer frequently for at least 20 seconds. - > Avoid touching your face, mask and eyes. - Maintain 6 feet social distancing to the maximum extent possible. - > Touch and use only your assigned equipment unless otherwise directed.
-Perform hand hygiene before and after touching shared and frequently touched objects. - > Bring a clean, empty water bottle to the Career Center for hydration. - Follow all mitigation guidelines and Clarion County Career Center's reopening plans adopted by the JOC. - Ask questions if you do not understand or know what to do to help prevent the spread of COVID-19 at Clarion County Career Center.
+Use the Symptom Screening Tool. - ➤ If you develop COVID-19 symptoms while at Clarion County Career Center, notify your instructor immediately. - Wash your hands or use hand sanitizer frequently for at least 20 seconds. - > Avoid touching your face, mask and eyes. - Maintain 3 feet social distancing to the maximum extent possible. - > Touch and use only your assigned equipment unless otherwise directed.
+Perform hand hygiene before and after touching shared and frequently touched objects. - > Bring a clean, empty water bottle to the Career Center for hydration. - ➤ Follow all mitigation guidelines and Clarion County Career Center's reopening plans adopted by the JOC. - Ask questions if you do not understand or know what to do to help prevent the spread of COVID-19 at Clarion County Career Center.